 Child Abuse and Neglect Prevention Training

 All Florida Atlantic University operated or affiliated youth programs are responsible for ensuring that any program employees, volunteers, and other individuals directly in contact with minors under the age of 18 be trained in Child Abuse and Neglect Prevention.
-CLICK HERE TO BEGIN THE APPLICATION PROCESS .
+CLICK HERE TO BEGIN THE TRAINING .

 Child Abuse and Neglect Prevention Training was developed to equip program directors with the knowledge to: